la-haute-societe/craft-elasticsearch/README.md

 >Notes:
 >
->* Do not forget to set `allowedIPs` and/or `allowedHosts` in the configuration file prior to calling these command lines (see "Configuring the Elasticsearch plugin" section).
 >* The command will probably fail in case you don't affect a specific domain to a given site, for instance, avoid to use `@web` as a base URL.